LolitaDias/Web-Scraping-NASA-Mars-Mission-Analysis/README.md

 * Next, create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.

-  * Store the return value in Mongo as a Python dictionary.
 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)